Galaxy Watch 4: 48 hours on Samsung's new smartwatch | ExBulletin

 Watch 4 and Watch 4 Classic are basically the same except for the physical bezel.

 The two watch models feel quite compatible.
 So you probably need to get the model you like the most.
-Or the most affordable one: I prefer the more sophisticated watch 4 starting at $ 250 (249, Australian price undecided).
-The Classic starts at $ 350 (349) and has a stainless steel body instead of aluminum, but with a different physically rotating bezel.
+Or the most affordable: I prefer the more sophisticated Watch 4 starting at $ 250 (249, Australian price undecided).
+The Classic starts at $ 350 (349) and features a stainless steel body instead of aluminum, but the real difference is the physically rotating bezel.

 With a satisfying click bezel, the Classic has an inset display.
 Swipes can be a bit difficult to perform.
 However, I have found that the bezel has great advantages.
 For swimming, its physical dial is easier to control when wet than a touch display.